bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	resultPageUid                integer     UID of the page where to show quiz results.     - highscorePageUid             integer     UID of the page where to show a highscore.      - defaultQuizUid               integer     UID of the quiz to show.
-1 showAnswerPage               boolean     Show an answer page after every submit?
+1 introContentUid              integer     Content element for the intro page.             - introNextAction              string      Action after the intro page: show or showByTag. show showAnswerPage               boolean     Show an answer page after every submit?
 1 showOwnAnswers               integer     Show the answers of the quiz taker?
 0,1 or 2.
 2 showCorrectAnswers           integer     Show the correct answers?
 0, 1 or 2.
 1